-- a) obtain approval from the JE/Mentor judge prior to the competition - b) a single candidate should sit-in with an appointed JE/Mentor judge for the entire competition where possible - c) the candidate is to be asked questions about riding/judging principles in the break or when time allows.
+- b) a single candidate should sit-in with an appointed JE/Mentor judge for the entire competition where possible - c) the candidate is to be asked questions about riding/judging principles in the break or when time allows.
 Corrections should be given immediately by the JE/Mentor if needed - d) after the competition there should be a chance for a short discussion about the outcomes of the Sit-In, emphasising the strong and weak points and giving further recommendations - e) if the candidate has indicated that the sit-in is to be assessed the JE/Mentor is to complete the NOAS Sit-In evaluation form which will be kept by the candidate to submit to the Examining Authority prior to sitting the practical examination. - f) an assessed sit-in may be substituted for one shadow judging for D, C, B or A only.
 If upgrading to B or A level then the dropped shadow judging applies to the lower level only e.g. PSG or Inter II

-119.12 Judges Seminar
+11.12 Judges Seminar